makerdao/mips/MIP13/MIP13c3-Subproposals/MIP13c3-SP11.md

     Declaration Statement: Onboarding a new collateral type backed by B.Protocol v2.
     Declaration to Replace: n/a

+## Sentence Summary

+MIP13c3-SP11 is the Declaration of Intent to experiment a native integration with B.Protocol's V2.
+Namely, to on-board a new collateral that gives a priority in liquidations to B.Protocol.

 ## Specification

 ### Context and Motivation